 In setting the objectives, the Trustees have given careful consideration to the Charity Commission's general guidance on public benefit and in particular to its supplementary public benefit guidance on advancing education.
 The objective of the Academy Trust is to advance for the public benefit education in Clare and the surrounding area.

-Staff and students at both Trust schools regularly engage in community activities in support of local community groups and with local businesses e.g. through:
+Staff and students at both Trust schools regularly engage in community activities in support of local community groups and with local businesses.
+However, these events have been curtailed this past year due to the impact of COVID.